cirosantilli/markdown-style-guide/README.md

 -   The main source file is [index.md](index.md).

--   Hosted on GitHub pages so it gets the Js generated TOC.
+-   Hosted on GitHub pages so it gets the Kramdown generated TOC.

 -   Deployed as a submodule of: <https://github.com/cirosantilli/cirosantilli.github.io>